Pingasmaster/archInstall/README.md

 To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars[ENTER]`: if it generates an error (`ls: cannot access '/sys/firmware/efi/efivars': No such file or directory`) then your are booted in EFI, if it shows its content then you are booted in the UEFI way.

+This guide for now only shows how to install arch on an UEFI machine.
+For BIOS only systems, you can still follow this guide as there is a chance it wil work, however it will not be optimal and may not work at all: you have been warned.

-Verify that the clock is set to the right timezone `timedatectl status`, it is not type `timedatectl set-timezone Europe/Berlin[ENTER]` replacing `Europe/Berlin` by your own timezone (list available [here](https://timezonedb.com/time-zones)).
+Verify that the clock is set to the right timezone `timedatectl status[ENTER]`, it is not type `timedatectl set-timezone Europe/Berlin[ENTER]` replacing `Europe/Berlin` by your own timezone (list available [here](https://timezonedb.com/time-zones)).

 Assure that you only have __ONE AND ONLY ONE__ drive (exluding your usb key of course) plugged into your PC: the drive you want to install arch on. __THIS DRIVE MUST BE EMPTY__, here we will install arch by deleting everything else on the drive, if you want to do something else (like an install alongside Windows or something), research by yourself.